PPPPatrick0/AK-SP3000-Root-Guide/README.md

 Oops: 404: English Translation Not Found
 My translator is currently compiling (or maybe I'm just procrastinating).
 An English version of this epic saga is on its way.
 In the meantime, I hope the code snippets and command lines speak for themselves.

+## TO DO LIST

+- [ ]  EN translation
+- [ ]  Develop a universal patching method for other devices running UI version 4